Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Box 1: Visual Studio Test.
 Box 2: Visual Studio Build.
 Box 3: Prepare Analysis Configuration.
 Box 4: Visual Studio Test.
 - [ ] Box 1: Publish Build Artifacts.
 Box 2: Prepare Analysis Configuration.
 Box 3: Visual Studio Build.
 Box 4: Run Code Analysis.
 - [x] Box 1: Prepare Analysis Configuration.
 Box 2: Visual Studio Build.
 Box 3: Visual Studio Test.
 Box 4: Run Code Analysis.

-### Note: The question is included in a number of questions that depicts the identical set-up.
-However, every question has a distinctive result.
-Establish if the solution satisfies the requirements.
-You run the Register-AzureRmAutomationDscNode command in your company's environment.
-You need to make sure that your company's test servers remain correctly configured, regardless of configuration drift.
-Solution: You set the -ConfigurationMode parameter to ApplyOnly.
-Does the solution meet the goal?

-- [ ] Yes
-- [x] No

 ### You need to consider the underlined segment to establish whether it is accurate.
 To compile an Internet Information Services (IIS) web application that runs docker, you should use a Default build agent pool.
 Select No adjustment required if the underlined segment is accurate.
 If the underlined segment is inaccurate, select the accurate option.